ECO.COM: strengthening local economic development in Bolivia

 Partnership FELCOS Umbria, ANCI Umbria, Legacoop Umbria, United Nations Development Program (UNDP), ARCO, Gobierno Autónomo Municipal de Tiquipaya, Gobierno Autónomo Municipal de Sacaba.

-The municipalities of Sacaba and Tiquipaya are located in the Cochabamba Valley at 2600 m above sea level and on the surrounding mountain range.
+The municipalities of Sacaba and Tiquipaya are located in the Cochabamba Valley at 2600 m above sea level and on the surrounding mountains.
 They count respectively 170,000 and 50,000 inhabitants.
 Of the 12 districts of the Municipality of Sacaba, 6 are urban and 6 rural.
 Tiquipaya has 6 districts, 3 of which are urban and 3 rural, the latter are the biggest and are located on the cordillera.
-In both Sacaba and Tiquipaya, over 70% of the population currently lives in urban districts.
-The main problem of both large municipalities is insufficient drinking and irrigation water.
-Firms are mostly small: in all Bolivia the micro and small enterprises represent 93% of the existing enterprises.
+In both Sacaba and Tiquipaya, over 70% of the population currently lives in urban districts and their main problem is insufficient drinking and irrigation water.

 ARCO Researchers carried out a mid-term evaluation of the project.
-During the first field mission, Researchers collected data by submitting multiple interviews with local actors and conducted focus groups with representatives of the producer associations of the two municipalities.
+During the first field mission, Researchers collected data through multiple interviews with local actors and conducted focus groups with representatives of the producers’ associations of the two municipalities.

-The activities envisaged by the project include the selection and financing of projects presented by associations of local producers, the strengthening of the municipalities’ capacities to promote the community economy, technical-professional training and the exchange of good practices between Italy and Bolivia.
+The project’s activities include the selection and financing of projects presented by associations of local producers, the strengthening of the municipalities’ capacities to promote the local economy, technical-professional training and the exchange of good practices between Italy and Bolivia.

 The project also includes initiatives aimed at promoting the social and work inclusion of people at risk of marginalization.
-These include the provision of job grants for the inclusion of women, young people and people with disabilities in the associations of selected producers and training activities on reception and inclusion aimed at the associations themselves.
+These include the provision of job grants for the inclusion of women, youngsters and people with disabilities in the selcted associations and professional training to association themselves to foster a better inclusion.

-The interventions foreseen by the project are receiving a lot of interest from the associations involved both for the prospects of growth and increase in production levels but also for the possibility of including new members within the associations themselves.
-The project is therefore also having an effect of multiplying the beneficiaries and preventing migration from rural to urban areas, with some cases of return migrations.
+The project is receiving a lot of interest from the associations involved both for the prospects of growth and increase in production levels but also for the possibility of including new members within the associations.
+The project is therefore also having an effect of multiplying the beneficiaries and preventing migration from rural to urban areas.

 The final evaluation will take place at the end of the project in 2020.